 - Factory calibrated – no need for field calibration

-- Includes a simple method to verify the meter is within calibration
+- Includes a simple method to verify the meter is within the calibration